-Your employer contributes to your account at the rate established by the collective bargaining agreement you work under.
-Contributions are made for each hour of work you complete under an industry collective bargaining agreement.
-Your account grows tax-deferred while the funds stay in the plan.
-For more information on payment options, see page 9.
+Your employer contributes to the Plan on your behalf at the rate established by the collective bargaining agreement you work under.
+Contributions are made for each hour of work you complete under the collective bargaining agreement.
+Your account grows tax-deferred while the funds stay in the Plan.

-If you work in another jurisdiction, your account may also receive contributions made by your employer to another fund and transferred to the Trust Fund under a reciprocity agreement.
-Such contributions are established by the collective bargaining agreement in that jurisdiction
+If you work in another jurisdiction, your account may also receive contributions made by your employer to another fund and transferred to the Pension Trust under a reciprocity agreement.
+The hourly contribution rate for such contributions is established by the collective bargaining agreement in that jurisdiction.

-Only your employer can contribute on your behalf.
-However, you may be able to roll over contributions from another qualified retirement plan or an IRA.
+Only your employer can contribute to the Plan on your behalf.
+However, you may be able to roll over a balance from another qualified retirement plan or an IRA into the Plan.
 Contact the Fund Office for more information.